Yale School of Art: School of Fine Arts (1864–1950)

 In 1864, Augustus Russell Street donated funds for the establishment of a School of Fine Arts at Yale.
 In his bequest, Street stipulated that it be “a school for practical instruction, open to both sexes, for such as propose to follow art as a profession.”
 The program was placed under an art council, one of whose members was the painter-inventor Samuel F. B. Morse, a graduate of Yale College.
 Yale alumnus Andrew Dickson White was petitioned by the school's faculty to become the first dean, but instead opted to be the first president of Cornell University.
 A new building for the school, Street Hall, was completed in 1866.

 John Ferguson Weir, an artist, was the first director, and later a dean, of the Yale School of Fine Arts.
 He played a leading role in determining the initial curriculum at the school.
 While he did not attend a college or university, he studied under his father, Robert W. Weir, professor of art at the US Military Academy in West Point.
 As Weir began work on curriculum development at Yale he sought some guidance from his younger brother, Julian Alden Weir, who was studying art in Paris.
-This additional information is taken from John Ferguson Weir's Wikipedia Biography Entry.
-Please refer to it for more detail.

 When the School of Fine Arts opened to students in 1869, it was the first of its kind affiliated with a tertiary institution in America.
 A three-year course in drawing, painting, sculpture, and art history was inaugurated.
 Two women—Alice and Susan Silliman, daughters of Benjamin Silliman Jr.—enrolled in the first cohort of three students, and the School of Fine Arts became the first of Yale's schools to allow co-educational instruction.
 For the next four decades, more than three-quarters of its students were women.

 Early on, the three-year program yielded a certificate of completion.
 A degree program was created in 1891 with the authorization of a Bachelor of Fine Arts degree by the university's governing body.

 Several other arts disciplines were added to the School of Fine Arts and later became independent schools.
 Architectural instruction was begun in 1908 and was established as a department in 1916 with Everett Victor Meeks at its head.
 The architecture program quickly became dominant, especially under painter Eugene Savage's efforts to reframe painting and sculpture as "architectural arts" in the 1920s.
 Drama, under the direction of George Pierce Baker and with its own separate building, was added in 1925 and continued to function as a department of the School until it became an independent school in 1955.